redpanda-data/connect/website/docs/components/caches/ristretto.md

 # All config fields, showing default values
 ristretto:
   ttl: ""
-  max_retries: 3
-  backoff:
-    initial_interval: 1s
-    max_interval: 5s
-    max_elapsed_time: 30s
+  retries: 0
+  retry_period: 50ms
 ```

 </TabItem>
 </Tabs>

 This cache is more efficient and appropriate for high-volume use cases than the standard memory cache.
-The add command is non-atomic, and therefore this cache is not suitable for deduplication.
+However, the add command is non-atomic, and therefore this cache is not suitable for deduplication.

 ## Fields